karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 # Adding .NET CLI tools in a container

-The .NET Core global CLI diagnostic tools (dotnet-counters, dotnet-dump, dotnet-gcdump, and dotnet-trace) are designed to work in a wide variety of environments and should all work directly in Docker containers.
+The .NET Core global CLI diagnostic tools (dotnet-counters, dotnet-dump, dotnet-gcdump and dotnet-trace) are designed to work in a wide variety of environments and should all work directly in Docker containers.

 The only complicating factor of using these tools in a container is that they are installed with the .NET SDK and many Docker containers run without the .NET SDK present.

 One easy solution to this problem is to install the tools in the initial Docker image.
 The tools don't need the .NET SDK to run, only to be installed.
 Therefore, it's possible to create a Dockerfile with a multi-stage build that installs the tools in a build stage (where the .NET SDK is present) and then copies the binaries into the final image.

 The only downside to this approach is increased Docker image size.

+Here's a snippet showing how I have built the demo application:

 ```yaml
 FROM mcr.microsoft.com/dotnet/sdk:6.0-bullseye-slim AS build-env